bruhtus/vim-como/readme.md

 - Why the indentation inconsistent?

 > For the indentation, this plugin use `==` Normal mode command.
 According to one of [tpope's comment](https://github.com/tpope/vim-unimpaired/issues/23#issuecomment-10262005), indenting algorithms have bugs and you can't really count on `=`.
 I don't have any alternative at the moment.

+- Why the visual selection disappear after copying the selection?

+> The `gv` normal mode command select the previous visual selection.
+So, if Como use `gv` inside of visual selection mapping, it will select the previous visual selection rather than the newly created line (the copied line).
+If you have any suggestion, please let me know by create new PR or opening new issue.

 ## Credits